Ectopic pregnancy: Differential diagnosis

-Other conditions that cause similar symptoms include: miscarriage, ovarian torsion, and acute appendicitis, ruptured ovarian cyst, kidney stone, and pelvic inflammatory disease, among others.
+Other conditions that cause similar symptoms include: miscarriage, ovarian torsion, acute appendicitis, ruptured ovarian cyst, kidney stone, and pelvic inflammatory disease, among others.

 Treatment

 Expectant management

 Most women with a PUL are followed up with serum hCG measurements and repeat TVS examinations until a final diagnosis is confirmed.
 Low-risk cases of PUL that appear to be failing pregnancies may be followed up with a urinary pregnancy test after two weeks and get subsequent telephone advice.
-Low-risk cases of PUL that are likely intrauterine pregnancies may have another TVS in two weeks to access viability.
+Low-risk cases of PUL that are likely intrauterine pregnancies may have another TVS in two weeks to assess viability.
 High-risk cases of PUL require further assessment, either with a TVS within 48 h or additional hCG measurement.

 Medical

-Early treatment of an ectopic pregnancy with methotrexate is a viable alternative to surgical treatment which was developed in the 1980s.
-If administered early in the pregnancy, methotrexate terminates the growth of the developing embryo; this may cause an abortion, or the developing embryo may then be either resorbed by the woman's body or pass with a menstrual period.
-Contraindications include liver, kidney, or blood disease, as well as an ectopic embryonic mass > 3.5 cm.
+Early treatment of ectopic pregnancy with methotrexate is a viable alternative to surgical treatment which was developed in the 1980s.
+If administered early in the pregnancy, methotrexate terminates the growth of the developing embryo; the developing embryo may then be either resorbed by the woman's body or pass with a menstrual period.
+Contraindications include ectopic embryonic mass > 3.5 cm and evidence of ruptured fallopian tube, as well as renal or hepatic dysfunction.

-Also, it may lead to the inadvertent termination of an undetected intrauterine pregnancy, or severe abnormality in any surviving pregnancy.
-Therefore, it is recommended that methotrexate should only be administered when hCG has been serially monitored with a rise less than 35% over 48 hours, which practically excludes a viable intrauterine pregnancy.
+Also, it may lead to the inadvertent termination of an undetected intrauterine pregnancy or severe abnormality in any surviving pregnancy.
+Therefore, it is recommended that methotrexate should only be administered when hCG has been serially monitored with a rise of less than 35% over 48 hours, which practically excludes a viable intrauterine pregnancy.

-For nontubal ectopic pregnancy, evidence from randomised clinical trials in women with CSP is uncertain regarding treatment success, complications and side effects of methotrexate compared with surgery (uterine arterial embolization or uterine arterial chemoembolization).
+For nontubal ectopic pregnancy, evidence from randomized clinical trials in women with CSP is uncertain regarding treatment success, complications and side effects of methotrexate compared with surgery (uterine arterial embolization or uterine arterial chemoembolization).

-The United States uses a multi dose protocol of methotrexate (MTX) which involves four doses of intramuscular along with an intramuscular injection of folinic acid to protect cells from the effects of the drugs and to reduce side effects.
-In France, the single dose protocol is followed, but a single dose has a greater chance of failure.
+The United States uses a multi-dose protocol of methotrexate (MTX), which involves four doses of intramuscular MTX along with an intramuscular injection of folinic acid to protect cells from the effects of the drug and to reduce side effects.
+In France, the single-dose protocol is followed, but a single dose has a greater chance of failure.